 “Brands today have to engage with influencers within their own network before approaching the more transcendent figures.”

 For our client MoneyGram Cricket we quickly identified that influencers in our network – including bloggers, podcast hosts and relevant popular Twitter accounts – were the essential channel to organically amplify the great content we were producing.

 Initially, this led to increased viral reach for Twitter content, a signpost for higher brand recognition for our client.
 As we repeated this cycle, the rate of engagement among the brand’s audience and the influencers’ audience saw steady and sustained growth.
 Furthermore, we achieved credibility for the brand by having influential accounts see MoneyGram Cricket as a source for cricket insight and discussion.

-For another client, sports betting company 888sport.
-We used the same tactic of building a network of sports influencer accounts to reach a larger audience, which successfully enabled us to surpass all expected KPIs.
+For another client, sports betting company 888sport, we used the same tactic of building a network of sports industry influencer accounts to reach a larger audience, which successfully enabled us to surpass all expected campaign goals & KPIs.

 2. Aim High and Be Persistent

 When the need arises to approach the big fish, the super influencer, sometimes to go in cold isn’t the worst thing you could ever do.
 Following well-known sales techniques, where individuals are targeted to get a bite, we leverage content to influencers in a similar way.
 The crucial phase in this operation is the follow-up.

 “Ensure the influencer has a reason to engage with you, not just in the instant you’re looking for, but also for a second, third and fourth time.
 That’s when you may get a shot at closing an agreement with a power user.”